New Hampshire / Belknap County

 What is the weather like in Alton, NH year-round?

-Alton experiences four distinct seasons, with cold winters averaging lows of 12°F and warm summers reaching highs of 81°F. The area receives nearly 45 inches of annual rainfall and enjoys sunshine about 57% of the year, making it ideal for year-round outdoor activities.
+Alton experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 12°F. The area receives about 45 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 12°F